-You can also buy colorful Sri Lankan paintings that have a very bright color and yet clean look.
+You can also buy colorful paintings that have a very bright color and yet clean look.
 Most of them depict mythological scenes including royal processions and epic characters.

 Cinnamon Tree Bowls

-You can buy a lot of wooden bowls, but these white and cinnamon colored bowls with very fine polish look beautiful and unique.
-The shopkeeper told me that it is made with the just of cinnamon tree – basically the inner part of the tree after removing the bark that we use as a spice.
+You can buy a lot of wooden bowls, but these white and cinnamon-colored bowls with very fine polish look beautiful and unique.
+The shopkeeper told me that it is made with just a cinnamon tree – basically the inner part of the tree after removing the bark that we use as a spice.

-I think the presence of Cinnamon makes these bowls an interesting Sri Lankan Souvenir.
+I think the presence of Cinnamon makes these bowls an interesting souvenir.

-Pay your mandatory visit to Odel and other Sri Lankan stores for world famous garments of Sri Lanka.
+Pay your mandatory visit to Odel and other Sri Lankan stores for the world-famous garments of the island nation.
 I picked up a lot of them last visit but this visit there was not enough time for garment shopping.

-The elephant is the most popular motif in Sri Lanka.
+The elephant is the most popular motif in the island nation.
 It should be for the country is full of elephants.
 You can find animals in all kinds of materials to carry back.
-Across the country, you can meet elephants in the jungles, so they obviously find their way into Sri Lankan Souvenir shops.
+Across the country, you can meet elephants in the jungles, so they obviously find their way into souvenir shops.

 - Soft toys in cotton – great souvenirs for small kids